-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the condensed consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets, including tax loss and credit carryforwards, and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-Deferred income tax expense represents the change during the period in the deferred tax assets and liabilities.
+Deferred income tax expense represents the change during the period in the deferred tax assets and deferred tax liabilities.
 The components of the deferred tax assets and liabilities are individually classified as current and non-current based on their characteristics.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all of the deferred tax assets will not be realized.

-The recognition, measurement and disclosure of uncertain tax positions recognized in an enterprise's consolidated financial statements is based on a more-likely-than-not recognition threshold.
-The Company did not have any unrecognized tax benefits at June 30, 2012.
-When necessary, the Company would accrue penalties and interest related to unrecognized tax benefits as a component of income tax expense.
+The recognition, measurement and disclosure of uncertain tax positions recognized in an enterprise's condensed consolidated financial statements is based on a more-likely-than-not recognition threshold.
+The Company did not have any unrecognized tax benefits at September 30, 2012 or December 31, 2011.
+When necessary, the Company would accrue penalties and interest related to uncertain tax positions as a component of income tax expense.

 The Company or one of its subsidiaries files income tax returns in the U.S. federal jurisdiction and three state jurisdictions.
-The Company is no longer subject to U.S. federal examinations for years prior to 2008 or state tax examinations for years prior to 2007.
+The Company is no longer subject to U.S. federal examinations for years prior to 2009 or state tax examinations for years prior to 2008.
 Prior to the reverse merger, the MES, Inc. was taxed as an S corporation and income and losses were passed through to the stockholders.